bouvens/number-to-color/README.md

 ## Memoization

-Default export in the package calculates all colors for `numbers` and memoizes this values for every `max`.
+The default export in the package calculates all colors for `numbers` and memoizes these values for every `max`.

 ## Usage and formats